The state’s top military officer kept repeating himself Wednesday.

 Use of these types of funds is legal, appropriate and authorized, Maj.
 Gen. Martin Umbarger said over and over at a news conference at Fort Wayne’s Air National Guard base.

 Eleven times the state’s adjutant general read an allegation of misconduct leveled by an anonymous source against Col. David Augustine, commander of the 122nd Fighter Wing.

-The National Guard investigation that began May 27 found that Augustine had not, as alleged, misappropriated more than $233,000 in public funds or violated laws or military regulations.
+The National Guard investigation that began May 27 found that Augustine had not, as alleged, misappropriated more than $233,000 in public funds nor violated laws or military regulations.

-Umbarger declined to identify Augustine’s medical condition, the basis of one the allegations against him.
-Umbarger said Augustine’s flying status has been “duties not to include flying” since Augustine reported the condition a year ago.
+Umbarger declined to identify Augustine’s medical condition, the basis of one of the misconduct claims against the colonel.
+Umbarger said Augustine’s flying status had been duties not to include flying since Augustine reported the condition a year ago.

 Umbarger said that as of midnight Wednesday, Augustine’s status would change from temporarily disqualified from flying to medically but not permanently disqualified.
 If Augustine is found to be permanently medically disqualified from flying, he would lose his command, Umbarger said.

 I feel very secure in him leading this organization, but he can’t fly.
 His medical process is moving on and with the outcome of that we will make some choices at that time for he and his family and the leadership at this wing, Umbarger said.

 Augustine, a combat pilot in the Iraq war, has been commander of the Ferguson Road air base since 2011.
 He did not take questions or speak at Wednesday’s news conference, which was attended by members of the 122nd Fighter Wing, state Guard leaders and local, state and federal government officials.